Documentation

 Use Quick call when you need to dial a number directly without opening a saved customer first.

-Quick call dialog in Inbox with a phone number typed and a Call button
+Quick call dialog in Inbox with a phone number typed, a numeric dial pad, and a Call button

 1. Click the phone icon